 Other: ___________________________________

-The CMHSP will ensure compliance and participation in the state’s approved transition plan for the Home and Community Based Setting requirements, as described in the MDHHS PIHP FY2018 Contract Part I Section 18.1.13 (HCBS Transition Implementation).
+The CMHSP will work with the PIHP to develop and implement processes related to out-of-compliance, heightened scrutiny, and provisional status providers to ensure compliance and participation with the state’s transition plan for the Home and Community Based Setting requirements, as described in the MDHHS PIHP FY2019 Contract Part I Section 18.1.13 (HCBS Rule Transition Implementation).

 The CMHSP agrees to support the PIHP in pursuing, achieving and maintaining compliance with the following MDHHS expectations: The PIHP shall manage its responsibilities in a manner that promotes maximum value, efficiency and effectiveness consistent with state and federal statute and applicable waiver standards.
 These values include limiting managed care administrative duplication thereby reducing avoidable costs while maximizing the medical loss ratio.
 The PIHP shall actively manage behavioral health services throughout its service area using standardized methods and measures for determination of need and appropriate delivery of service.
 The PIHP shall ensure that cost variances in services are supported by quantifiable measures of need to ensure accountability, value and efficiency.
 The PIHP shall minimize duplication of contracts and reviews for providers contracting with multiple CMHSPs in a region.